 PERS-4013GS, working with U.S. Fleet Forces Command and the Active Duty Augmentation Branch (PERS-4G3), coordinate all Active Duty Enlisted detailing and support for the Overseas Contingency Operations Support Assignments (OSA) program.
-Active Duty enlisted personnel currently augment to Joint Task Forces in support of Operations Enduring Freedom, Operation New Dawn and numerous others campaigns.
+Active Duty enlisted personnel currently augment to Joint Task Force assignments.

 WHAT is an OSA?

 OSA is an acronym for Overseas Contingency Operations Support Assignments.
 This program replaced the Global War on Terrorism Support Assignment (GSA) process for Enlisted Sailors.
 Members that volunteer and are selected for OSA billets will receive TEMADD orders.
-These orders will take them from their current parent command to their check-in site (NMPS), through a mission specific training track and into country for their assignment.
+These orders will take them from their current parent command to their check-in site Navy Mobilization Processing Site (NMPS), through a mission specific training track and into country for their assignment.
 Upon completion of the assignment, the member will return back to their parent command.
-O SA Sailor’s personnel pay and lodging entitlements will now be equal to those of IAMM Sailors, leading to better quality of life and entitlement equity for all IA Sailors.
+OSA Sailor’s personnel pay and lodging entitlements will now be equal to those of Individual Augmentee Manpower Management (IAMM) Sailors, leading to better quality of life and entitlement equity for all Individual Augentee (IA) Sailors.
 Read the FAQs here.

 WHAT is the process for OSA?

-If a Sailor prior to their orders negotiation window (12-10 month’s prior to PRD) elects and is accepted for OSA, they will be administratively extended at their present Command for the period of the IA plus an additional 60 days.
-The 60 days will allow for reunion and reintegration, post deployment health assessments, PCS move preparation, etc. Standard relief requisition procedures will remain in effect to generate a requisition for that Sailor at their original PRD, based on inventory and MCA/USFFC priority.
+If a Sailor prior to their orders negotiation window (15-13 month’s prior to PRD) elects and is accepted for OSA, they will be administratively extended at their present Command for the period of the IA plus an additional 60 days.
+The 60 days will allow for reunion and reintegration, post deployment health assessments, PCS move preparation, etc. Standard relief requisition procedures will remain in effect to generate a requisition for that Sailor at their original PRD, based on inventory and Manning Control Authority/U.S. Fleet Forces Command priority.
 Although the Sailor will remain administratively assigned to their current parent command, procedures are in place to adjust the distribution category to count the Sailor as an IA, vice as onboard and filling a valid billet.